opsdroid/opsdroid/docs/configuration-reference.md

 In opsdroid all modules are git repositories which will be cloned locally the first time they are used.
 By default, if you do not specify a repository opsdroid will look at `https://github.com/opsdroid/<moduletype>-<modulename>.git` for the repository.
 Therefore in the above configuration, the `connector-shell` and `skill-hello` repositories were pulled from the opsdroid organization on GitHub.

-You are of course encouraged to write your own modules and make them available on GitHub or any other repository host which is accessible by your opsdroid installation.
+You are of course encouraged to write your modules and make them available on GitHub or any other repository host which is accessible by your opsdroid installation.

 A more advanced config would like similar to the following: